14 Hands Red Blend Hot to Trot

 You may think of 14 Hands Hot to Trot red blend as the go-between if you like both Cabernet Sauvignon and Merlot wine.

 If you’re new to wine drinking, you will enjoy a soft start with this red wine blend.
-Enjoy your meal with Hot to Trot red blend.
+Serve it with all kinds of food.
+Or enjoy it on its own.
 Buy a case of 12 Hot to Trot Red Blend bottles and get a discount!

 Grape Variety: Merlot, Syrah, others including Petit Verdot and Petit Syrah